Community First Bank home loans

 Repayment optionsBoth Community First's fixed and variable rate loans allow you to make interest-only repayments for a limited period.
 The lender also offers the standard principal-and-interest repayments on its loans.

-How do I apply for a Community First Bank mortgage?
+How do I apply for a mortgage from ?

 When applying for any home loan, you will need various documents to establish your identity, your financial situation, employment status and details about the property.